Install if necessary

-When working with large datset, searching and finding variables can be cumbersome.
+When working with large datasets, searching for and identifying variables can be cumbersome.

-The labelled package in R offers a suite of helpful functions to manage and explore the labels easily.
-One such function, look_for, simplifies the process of searching and understanding these labels within your dataset.
+The R package labelled provides a suite of useful functions to manage and explore these labels.
+One particularly powerful tool is look_for(), which simplifies the process of finding and understanding variable labels within your dataset.

 library(labelled)